Unidata/tds/docs/userguide/src/site/pages/tds_tutorial/faq/faq.md

 In the meantime, if you need a CRS that isn't listed, try specifying it in the `GetMap` request.
 The underlying library that handles CRS (Geotoolkit) still supports a large number of CRS and the TDS WMS should still support any of those CRS when requested.

+### What happened to my custom WMS palettes?

+The WMS server used in TDS 5 is a major upgrade from the one used in TDS 4, and one of the changes is how the color palettes are encoded.
+Please visit the [WMS configuration documentation](tds_config_ref.html#wms-service), which includes a link to a tool that can assist in converting existing palettes into TDS 5.x compatible pallets.

 ### Why are TDS web forms not working?